EPA Scientists' Work May Face 'Case By Case' Review By Trump Team, Official Says

 It's also not abnormal for administrations to restrict access to government scientists.
 In 2013, a statement by the Society of Environmental Journalists called the EPA under former-President Obama "one of the most closed, opaque agencies to the press."

-"It's certainly the case that every administration tries to control information, but I think that what we're seeing here is much more sweeping than has ever been done before," said Andrew Light, the distinguished senior fellow in the Global Climate Program at the nonpartisan World Resource Institute.
+"It's certainly the case that every administration tries to control information, but I think that what we're seeing here is much more sweeping than has ever been done before," said Andrew Light, the distinguished senior fellow in the Global Climate Program at the nonpartisan World Resources Institute.
 "And in particular, it's noteworthy that it seems to be aimed at a cluster of science-driven agencies that primarily work on the environment and climate change."

 While previous administrations have restricted government scientists' communications to the public, controlling their scientific conclusions is far more rare.

-Perhaps the most notable case came in 2003, when the administration of President George W. Bush tried to alter the climate change section of an major EPA report on the environment.
+Perhaps the most notable case came in 2003, when the administration of President George W. Bush tried to alter the climate change section of a major EPA report on the environment.
 According to the Union of Concerned Scientists, which tracks such issues, changes included the deletion of a 1,000 year temperature record and insertion of a study funded by the American Petroleum Institute.

 Many federal agencies employ scientists to help conduct research.
 Those findings are crucial in ensuring that regulations and government policy are based on the best information available.
 Data collected by federal scientists is also used by state and local governments as well as private industry.

-Note: A previous version of this story incorrectly referred to the World Resources Institute as the World Resource Institute.